 Of course, it's not just the stock market.
 Property, wines, antiques, and starting a business can all be seen as types of investment.
 They all involve you putting money away in the hope your assets will appreciate, but with the risk you may lose cash.

 If you can't afford or don't want to take any risk with your cash, then saving is for you and thus read on.
 If you want to invest, see the relevant articles in the Saving and Investing section.

-The fountain is simple.
+The Savings Fountain is simple.
 Pour as much cash as possible into the best-paying savings vehicle possible.
 Then, when it's full and overflowing, fill up the next best, and so on.

 All taxpayers should pour money into a cash ISA first.
 These are just like a normal savings account, but tax-free.

-Once the cash ISA overflows, use special regular saver accounts as they consistently outpay
+Once you've filled your cash ISA, use special regular savings accounts as they consistently outpay

-standard savings accounts, without locking your money away as harshly as with fixed rate savings accounts.
+standard savings accounts, without locking your money away as harshly as with fixed rate savings bonds.

 As the name suggests, they require a monthly payment into the account.

-The drawback with regular savers is you can't just dunk cash straight in there - instead, just drip-feed it with a standing order from a normal savings account.
+The drawback with regular savers is you can't just dunk cash straight in there - instead, you have to drip-feed it with a standing order from a normal savings account.

 Once the money splashes over the edge of a regular saver, or for instant access flexibility, it's onto the best paying standard account.
 Instant access gives you easy flexibility.
 The difference between a savings account and a normal day-to-day banking current account is that there are no cheque books, and with a few exceptions, no cash cards.
 These are a place to dunk your money in and earn serious interest.